FANZ-Econometric/Econometric-documentation/docs/Blocks.md

         <p>Soil test data, rainfall/drainage data, pasture intake (kg/DM/ha), fert spreading costs (including lime) sulphur history and RPR history.</p>
         <p>The options for soil group, soil order, topography, drainage, and reserve K level can be found here: <a href="https://github.com/FANZ-Econometric/Econometric-documentation/blob/main/schema/Model_Request_details.md">Model Request Details</a></p>
         <p>For soil - either use soil group or order, you don't need both.</p>
-        <p>Options for entering other inputs or outputs such as supplements, fertiliser applied or effluent can be included however you want to capture it.
+        <p>Options for entering other inputs or outputs such as supplements, fertiliser applied or effluent can be included however you want to capture it.</p>
         <p>Sulphur soil tests can be entered in one of three ways (in order of use):</p>
         <ul class="bullet">
           <li>Organic S</li>